xadk/c-openssl-aes/README.md

 Just an example on how to use AES for file and text encryption/decryption in C using OpenSSL.
-I couldn't find much resources/manuals available for OpenSSL implementation in C, So I made a boilerplate, hopefully this can help someone.
+I couldn't find much resources/manuals available for OpenSSL implementation in C, So I made this boilerplate, hopefully this can help someone looking for something similar.

 ## Dependencies